Money Done Right may be compensated if you make a purchase after clicking on a link.

 - Rewards types – Some credit cards offer huge rewards on some purchase categories (gas, restaurants, travel, hotels, and more).
 It helps to choose credit cards that offer perks compatible with your needs and lifestyle and use them in such a way as to obtain the maximum rewards.

 - Saving and investing components – Some credit cards will round up your payments and deposit the difference in a savings account.
-You could use it in parallel with Acorns to maximize your gains.
+You could use it in parallel with Worthy Bonds to maximize your gains.

 Which Is the Credit Card with Most Perks in Your Opinion?